 It is absolutely necessary to attend the lecture classes in order to manage the exercises!
 If there is an exam on a specific day, we will try to reorganize the schedule.
 Every participant will receive a set of Lecture Notes free of charge in the first lecture.
 The material there can (and should) be studied before attending the respective lectures.

 Wednesday, 4.
 October: Introduction to Fortran 90

 Weekend: Prepare teamwork assignment

-Monday: Life cycle models and risk: Labour supply and savings
+Thusday, 12.
+October: Life cycle models and risk: Labor supply and saving

 More information, advanced study or preparation:

 In case you need more information, want to prepare in advance or study additional material, you can consult selected chapters of the following book, which you can find in the library: